Hillobar/Rope/README.md

 * Segment recording
 * Fine tune your video ahead of time by creating image setting markers at specific frames.
 * Lightening fast!

+### Updates for Rope-Opal-01: ###
+* (Fixed) Reverted to previous model load parameters.
+Some people were having issues with the new settings.
+* (Fixed) Markers now clear propoerly when changing videos
+* (Fixed)Input Face loading errors are now handled gracefully
+* (Feature) Added option to select Mean or Median when multi-selecting input faces

 ### Updates for Rope-Opal: ###
 * This next version focuses on the UI.
 It's completely overhauled and finally looks more like a modern app.
 Lots of useability improvements and room to add new features.